opendistro/for-elasticsearch-docs/docs/ism/policies.md

 You can use the same options for `ctx` variables as the [notification](#notification) operation.

-## Sample template for rollover
+## Sample policy with ISM template

-The following sample template policy implements an index rollover:
+The following sample template policy is for a rollover use case:

 1. Create a policy with an `ism_template` field.